What is Making Tax Digital (MTD)?

 Methods for submitting VAT

 Businesses above the VAT threshold must submit VAT using Making Tax Digital-compliant software.
-Learn more about making tax digital.
+From April 2022, all VAT registered businesses must use MTD software, regardless of turnover.
+Learn more about Making Tax Digital.

 VAT due dates